 ASSEMBLY OF DETAILS

-Drill a hole in the wall to fasten the incoming gas pipe.
+He then drills a hole in the wall to fasten the incoming gas pipe.
 When all the details have been added, Martin places the building in his layout, in this case at the lumber loading station.
 Small details make all the difference!